Special polarization characteristic features of a three-dimensional terahertz photonic crystal with a silicon inverse diamond structure: Conclusions

-In the Si inverse diamond structure whose lattice point shape is vacant regular octahedrons and that has CPB at around 0.4 THz theoretically, the polarization anisotropy, which means that the polarization orientation of a reflected light is different from that of a incident light, is studied at around BGX (0.36 $-$ 0.44 THz) on the plane (001) using the incident light direction [001] ($\Gamma$-X direction) and four orientations of incident polarization \{I(1,1), I(1,0), I(1,$-$1), I(0,$-$1)\}.
-The polarization orientation of the reflected light is parallel to that of the incident light for incident polarization I(1,1), I(1,$-$1) at around BGX.
-In contrast, that of the reflected light is entirely different from that of the incident light for incident polarization I(1,0), I(0,$-$1).
-Especially, the former is perpendicular to the latter in the vicinity of 0.38 THz.
-As far as the 3D-PC in this work is concerned, method of resolution and synthesis of the incident polarization vector isn't apparently able to apply to the analysis of experimental results. \\
+The Si inverse diamond structure whose lattice point shape was vacant regular octahedrons was calculated with plane wave expansion method, and it had the complete photonic band gap at around 0.4 THz.
+The polarization anisotropy, which means that the polarization orientation of a reflected wave is different from that of an incident wave, was experimentally studied at around BGX (0.36 $-$ 0.44 THz) on the plane (001).
+The incident wave direction was [001] which corresponds to $\Gamma$-X direction and the kind of polarization orientation of the incident wave was [I(1,~1), I(1,~0), I(1,~$-$1), I(0,~$-$1)] in the X-Y plane}.
+The polarization orientation of the reflected wave was parallel to that of the incident wave at around BGX that is X point's photonic band gap for I(1,~1) and I(1,~$-$1).
+In contrast, the polarization orientation of the reflected wave was entirely different from that of the incident wave for I(1, 0) and I(0, $-$1).
+Especially, the former was perpendicular to the latter at around 0.38 THz within BGX.
+As far as the three-dimensional photonic crystal in this work is concerned, the method of resolution and synthesis of the incident polarization vector is not apparently able to apply to the analyses of rotation of the measured reflected spectra. \\